MLBadrdeep/Classification/README.md

 #### Implementation of Classification Model in Machine Learning
 Let’s get a hands-on experience with how Classification works.
-We are going to study various Classifiers and see a rather simple analytical comparison of their performance on a well-known, standard data set, the Iris data set.
+We are going to study various Classifiers and see a rather simple analytical comparison of their performance on a well-known, standard data set, the admitted students data set.

 ##### Requirements for running the given script:

-Python
+- Python
-Scipy
+- Scipy
-Numpy
+- Numpy
-Pandas
+- Pandas
-matplotlib
+- matplotlib

 #### Conclusion
 In conclusion, classification is a fundamental task in machine learning, involving the categorization of data into predefined classes or categories based on their features.